A Review of Generalized Zero-Shot Learning Methods: Review of GZSL Methods

 \subsection{Generative-based Methods}

-Generative-based methods are originally used to generate examples from the existing ones for training deep learning models~\cite{denton2015deep} and compensating for imbalanced classification problems~\cite{Guo2004learning}.
-Recently, they have been adopted to generate samples (i.e., images or visual features) for unseen classes by leveraging their semantic representations.
-By generating data samples for unseen classes, a GZSL problem can be converted into a conventional supervised learning problem.
-Based on single homogenous process, a model can be trained to classify the test samples belonging to both seen and unseen classes and solve the bias problem.
-However, it is a difficult task to synthesize data samples from semantic representations, due to the overlap of common properties such as color and shape between many classes~\cite{xian2018feature}.
+{Generative-based methods are originally designed to generate examples from the existing ones to train DL models~\cite{denton2015deep} and compensate the imbalanced classification problems~\cite{Guo2004learning}.} Recently, these methods have been adopted to generate samples (i.e., images or visual features) for unseen classes by leveraging their semantic representations.
 The generated data samples are required to satisfy two conflicting conditions: \emph{(i)} semantically related to the real samples, and \emph{(ii)} discriminative so that the classification algorithm can classify the test samples easily.
 To satisfy the former condition, some underlying parametric representations can be used, while the classification loss function can be used to satisfy the second condition~\cite{bucher2017generating}.
-GANs~\cite{goodfellow2014generative} and VAEs~\cite{kingma2013auto} are two prominent members of generative models that have achieved good results in GZSL.
-A review of these groups is summarized in Table~\ref{Table:gen}.
+Generative adversarial networks (GANs)~\cite{goodfellow2014generative} and variational autoencoders (VAEs)~\cite{kingma2013auto} are two prominent members of generative models that have achieved good results in GZSL. { In the following sub-sections, a review on generative-based methods under the semantic transductive learning setting is presented.
+A summary of this category is provided in Table~\ref{Table:gen}.